CameronScarpati/collatz-conjecture-visualized/README.md

 ## Roadmap

-- [ ] Add GUI controls for easier parameter adjustments
+- [ ] Add GUI controls for single/chosen collatz graph visualization.
-- [ ] Implement real-time statistics display
-- [ ] Support higher resolution rendering
-- [ ] Export data for deeper analysis
+- [ ] Allow for larger numbers to be calculated (+1000)

 See the [open issues](https://github.com/CameronScarpati/collatz-conjecture-visualized/issues) for a full list of proposed features and known issues.